 This Pollo Asado recipe is a fantastic and authentic version of the classic grilled chicken commonly found in Puerto Rico, Cuba and other parts of the Caribbean.
 A bold citrus marinade keeps the chicken juicy and makes it super flavorful!

 When I think of summer grilling at it’s finest, pollo asado is where it’s at for me.
 Classic flavors like garlic and citrus combine to make the juiciest and more tender chicken you’ll ever eat.
 This recipe is so simple yet so flavorful (and it’s easy on the wallet too).
 So if you’re ready to put a Latin twist on your standard grilled chicken recipe, try my recipe for citrus-marinated Latin grilled chicken.

 What Ingredients Do You Need To Make Pollo Asado?

 What makes pollo asado stand out is the delicious spices and herbs we use.
-Latin recipes in general is known for it’s spices and bold flavors.
+Puerto Rican recipes in general are known for its spices and bold flavors.
 There’s nothing shy about Latin cooking, and this recipe is no exception.
 My citrus marinade packs a punch with classic Latin spices like Sazon, garlic powder, oregano and cumin.
-We round out those flavors by using orange and lime juice, and blend everything together with Mazola Corn Oil.
-It has a high smoke point (450˚ F), which is perfect for high-heat temperature cooking, like grilling.
+We round out those flavors by using orange and lime juice, and blend everything together with a bit of oil.

 What are the Best Cuts of Chicken To Use for Pollo Asado?